RostislavIndyukovUofG/TestingProject/README.md

-# TestingProject - Game Store
+# TestingProject - Simple Game Store

-This project aims to create a very simple video game store which s accessed using a console interface.
+This project aims to create a very simple video game store which is accessed using a console interface.
 The program reads in data about a selection of video games from a local CSV file, which are converted into Game objects.

 The user is able to select from a series of commands, including: viewing the store's stock, adding to and removing from a basket, and purchasing the basket.